Lehks/NostraEngine/Shader/PreProcessor.md

 §5.1 Depending on what context, specific Macros are already defined.
 $5.2 A variable called `SHADER_LANGUAGE` will be predefined with the corresponding target language.
 - GLSL: `GLSL`

+## $6 Group Directives

+§6.1 A group directive is called by the following syntax:
+- `group <name>`

+§6.2 The group directive marks the following tokens as grouped until another group directive gets called or the file ends.
+§6.3 Each group gets treated as a seperate File.
+And will be processed to a seperate File.
+$6.4 The default group is called `default` and the output file will be called the same as the input.